Giant Dog Age Chart

 Key Points

-- Giant dogs typically live only 6-10 years
+- Giant dogs often live only 8 to 10 years

 Note: This information is for general guidance only.
 Individual pets may age differently based on genetics, diet, and health.
 Always consult your veterinarian for personalized advice.